danieldjohnson/gated-graph-transformer-network/README.md

 # Graphical State Transitions Framework

-This is the code supporting my paper ["Learning Graphical State Transitions"][gpaper], which is under review for ICLR 2017.
+This is the code supporting my paper ["Learning Graphical State Transitions"][gpaper], published in ICLR 2017.
 It consists of

 - implementation of each of the graph transformations described in the paper (in the transformation_modules subdirectory)
 - implementation of the Gated Graph Transformer Neural Network model (model.py)